5 Best Portable Toilets For Camping, RVs, Hiking (2019 Reviews)

 Being above 11 pounds, it is the heaviest reviewed toilet for camping.
 Well, how heavy are the best camping toilets for outdoor?
 About 10 pounds is the short answer.
 We’ll see a toilet that weighs only 3 pounds and is very movable.
 However, when designing a camping toilet, you really need to have two separate parts – water tank and the bowl, along with the sealing waste valve, waste tang tube with cap and so on.
 All of these add weight to the camping toilet making it a bit less portable but much more comfortable and useful.

 The SereneLife toilet holds 5.3 gallons in the portable toilet water tank which is enough for more than 50 flushes.
 Oh, and just look at the reviews on Amazon.
 Have you seen a product that would have 4.9/5 star rating?
 Pretty much everybody loves the reliability of the SereneLife toilet.

 How much does the best portable camping toilet cost?
 About $100.
 If you’re spending $300+ for a tent, then $100 for doing your business conveniently shouldn’t be a problem at all.
 You can check the price of the portable toilet here:

-At the first sight, Luggable Loo looks pretty much like a bucket you do your business in.
+At first sight, Luggable Loo looks pretty much like a bucket you do your business in.
 And guess what, it’s exactly that!
-With an addition of a toilet seat, the Luggable Loo is the cheapest portable toilet on the list.
+With an addition of a toilet seat, the Luggable Loo is the cheapest camping toilet on the list.